sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --influxdb.database              The database name used to store captured metrics.  [default: "sitespeed"] --influxdb.tags                  A comma separated list of tags and values added to each metric  [default: "category=default"]
       --influxdb.includeQueryParams    Whether to include query parameters from the URL in the InfluxDB keys or not  [boolean] [default: false]
-      --influxdb.groupSeparator        Choose which character that will seperate a group/domain.
+      --influxdb.groupSeparator        Choose which character that will separate a group/domain.
 Default is underscore, set it to a dot if you wanna keep the original domain name.  [default: "_"]
       --influxdb.annotationScreenshot  Include screenshot (from Browsertime) in the annotation.
 You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]

 Metrics